Blakroc: Reception

 The album was generally received well by critics.
 The album reached Number 1 and Number 7 on the US Billboard Heatseakers chart and US Billboard Top Rap Albums respectively.
 Nick Neyland of BBC music stated in his review "this is a surprisingly compelling and welcome rejoining of the rap and rock worlds that successfully captures the off-the-cuff nature of the recording sessions."

 Blakroc 2

 In early September 2011, a trailer surfaced for Blakroc 2.
-Later that month in an interview with Atlanta radio station 92.9 Dave FM, Black Keys drummer Patrick Carney said, "Blakroc 2 is not coming out soon... there are no plans for that."
-Carney said that the trailer is actually an unauthorized video that was pieced together around 2013.
+In an interview with Atlanta radio station 92.9 Dave FM later that month, Black Keys drummer Patrick Carney said, "Blakroc 2 is not coming out soon... there are no plans for that."
+Carney said that the trailer is actually an unauthorized video that was pieced together around 2009.
 They recorded "about eight songs" at the time, but the album was never completed.
 A publicist has confirmed that there is no release date set for Blakroc 2.
 The trailer was posted on the YouTube channel of Damon Dash's DD172 media collective.